hindu-comm/weblogs/manasataramgini/2015/08/2015-08-23_a-brief-note-on-animal-heads-celtic-human-sacrifice-and-indo-european-tradition.md

 knowledge possessed by Dadhyaṅc Ātharvaṇa concerns the Pravargya ritual by which the Soma-yāga is made “whole”.
-The Pravargya ritual again refers to a severed head, that of Makha, Viṣṇu, or Rudra in different brāhmaṇa-s, which is represented by the central implement of the ritual, the Gharma pot.
+The Pravargya ritual again refers to a severed head, that of Makha, Viṣṇu, or Rudra in different brāhmaṇa-s, which is represented bythe central implement of the ritual, the Gharma pot.
 The Śatapatha-brāhmaṇa 14.1.4.13 further elaborates this Madhu-vidyā and it is presented as the high teaching of the upaniṣat in 14.5.5 (i.e. the Bṛhadāraṇyakopaniṣat).

 This mythic nucleus serves as a locus for further elaboration in later Hindu tradition.
 The Purāṇa-s incorporate the frame of the Pravargya myth into a narrative to explain how the horse-headed Viṣṇu came into being.
-His head is described as being severed, even as it was in one of the Pravargya legend, and was then replaced with that of horse.
-This horse-headed Viṣṇu is then able to slay a horse-headed asura, who had invulnerability from everyone else, except another with a horse’s head.
+His head is described as being severed, even as it was in one ofthe Pravargya legend, and was then replaced with that of horse.
+This horse-headed Viṣṇu isthen able to slay a horse-headed asura, who had invulnerability from everyone else, except another with a horse’s head.

 Interestingly, Russian archaeologists claimed that such a chimeric form,